dinashboul/city-explorer/README.md

 Style your web application.

 ## Architecture

 This Web Application is built on React and Bootstrap and API.
 Axios library was used to ease the process of making a GET request.
 LocationIQ API was used to get the coordinates based on a user input.
-Netlify was used to deploy the page.
+Netlify was used to deploy the page. an get the weather for 16 days and some images of movie.

 ## Changing Log
-28-8-2022 11:00 pm - Application now has a fully-functional express server, with a GET route for the location resource.
+31-8-2022 12:00 am - Application now has a fully-functional express server, with a GET route for the location resource.

 ## Working Flow
 ![Work flow](/src/images/workflowDesign%20lab6.jpg)